 The NTSESP helps Australia meet guidelines set by the World Organisation for Animal Health to demonstrate Australia's freedom from BSE and scrapie.
-In order to meet these guidelines, Australia must continue to collect, examine and test eligible cattle, sheep and goat samples.
+In order to meet these guidelines, Australia must continue to collect, examine and test eligible cattle and sheep samples.